wongerchris/aloha2/README.md

 ##Project Reflections:

 This project touched on a number of fundamental skills for Front-End Development.
-We learned how to integrate a JQuery plugin, use jQuery for more interactivity, how implement accessibility and CSS3 styling
+We learned how to integrate a JQuery plugin, use jQuery for interactivity, how to properly incorporate accessibility and new CSS3 layout properties like Flexbox.

 ####Project Highlights: